domapic/domapic-service/README.md

 * `register(abilitiesData)` - Register provided abilities into the module.
 Read the [abilities](#abilities) chapter for further info.
 * `start` - Starts the server.
 * `events`- [Node.js emitter object][nodejs-events-url].
 Used to emit abilities events to the controller.
+* `errors` - Domapic errors constructors.
+Useful for rejecting abilities handlers with specific http errors.
+For further info read the [errors chapter in the domapic-base documentation][domapic-base-url]

 ### Abilities